SmartBeansGoe/smartbeans-backend/README.md

 ### systemd-service

-- Copy the following to `/etc/systemd/system/verysmartape.service`.
+- Copy the following to `/etc/systemd/system/smartbeans.service`.
 Replace \<username> by the user you want to run the application and <path_to_repo> by the path to this repository.
 Change the path to cargo if you have installed it somewhere else.

 ```
 [Unit]
-Description=Very SmartApe Backend
+Description=SmartBeans Backend
 After=network.target
 StartLimitIntervalSec=0